- How is nasopharyngeal cancer treated?

 Newer radiotherapy techniques such as IMRT may also help reduce this side effect.
 Some of the damage to the salivary glands may also be lessened if a drug called amifostine (Ethyol®) is given before each radiation treatment.

-The pituitary gland, which is responsible for controlling many hormones in the body, can be damaged as well.
+The pituitary gland, which is responsible for controlling many hormones in the body, can be damaged by treatment of the tumor in the nasopharynx.
+This can also be found with blood tests.
 If the damage is serious enough, this might require taking certain hormones to replace the ones that are missing.

 The carotid arteries, which are major blood vessels in the neck that deliver blood to the brain, can sometimes become narrowed after radiation, which could raise a person’s risk of stroke or other problems.
 This usually takes several years to occur.